When We Fight, We Fight To Win

 Other Case-Specific Factors

 There are numerous other case-specific factors that can influence the overall value of a claim.
-These might include:
+These include:

-• Age, income, remaining working years, and other financial matters unique to victim
+• Age, income, remaining working years and other financial matters unique to victim

 • Arguments from defendants about the severity of injuries and their impact on victims/future expected associated costs